wombleton/gitlaw-nz/acts/R/Registered Architects Act 2005.md

 *   (1) Any person may complain to the Board about the conduct of a registered architect in accordance with the rules.

-    (2) The Board must, as soon as practicable after receiving a complaint, investigate the complaint and determine whether or not to proceed with it.
+    (2) As soon as practicable after receiving a complaint, the Board must---

+    *   (a) decide whether to proceed with the complaint in accordance with the rules; and

+    *   (b) if it decides to proceed with the complaint, appoint 1 or more persons in accordance with the rules to investigate, and report on, the complaint; and

+    *   (c) determine the complaint in accordance with the rules after considering the report of that investigator or of those investigators (as the case may be).

-    (3) If the Board determines not to proceed with a complaint because the matter relates to a building practitioner who is licensed under the [Building Act 2004][108], the Board must refer the complaint to the Registrar of Licensed Building Practitioners appointed under that Act.
+    (3) If the Board determines not to proceed with a complaint because the matter relates to a building practitioner who is licensed under the [Building Act 2004][109], the Board must refer the complaint to the Registrar of Licensed Building Practitioners appointed under that Act.

     (4) A complaint or inquiry, and any decision on the complaint or inquiry, may relate to a person who is no longer a registered architect but who was a registered architect at the time of the relevant conduct.

-    Compare: 2002 No 17 [s 20][109]
+    Compare: 2002 No 17 [s 20][110]

+    Section 24(2): replaced, on 30 August 2013, by [section 4][111] of the Registered Architects Amendment Act 2012 (2012 No 66).

 ##### 25 Grounds for discipline of registered architects